 No offense, but people loved Mildred's Chowder House so much that, for many, it became a big part of a Cape Cod vacation or day trip.
 Think about that.
 With all the great beaches, amazing waterfront resorts and Cape Cod summer homes to enjoy, many visitors had Mildred's Chowder House at the forefront of their minds.
 The power of a good, old-fashioned New England clam chowder can never be underestimated, I suppose.

 Nothing could take away my joy in regards to going to Mildred's Chowder House.
 One morning, I couldn't keep any food down, but convinced my folks that I would be OK for lunch at Mildred's.
-I was good to my word about lunch, although the same couldn't be said about the end of the day.
-Another time, I spotted this bully with a trapezoid-looking head from my hometown of Arlington at Mildred's and I didn't let his nasty nasty presence bother me one bit.
+I was good to my word about lunch, although the same couldn't be said about the end of the day when eating dinner at the Neptune Room at the Hyannis Airport.
+Another time, I spotted this bully with a trapezoid-looking head from my hometown of Arlington at Mildred's and I didn't let his nasty presence bother me one bit.
 Of course, no one wanted to drive around that dreaded, traffic-crazy Route 28 rotary at Mildred's, but my dad always navigated that concrete jungle well ending with a perfect turn into the Mildred's parking lot.
 There were the naysayers that told us that Mildred's wasn't the same as it used to be.
 I bet they said that even before Mildred's started its business!

 The main dining room has a light and breezy feel, kind of like Cape Cod itself.
 The seafood dinners were well beyond average, but it was the chowder that excelled.
 I think it would be safe to say that the majority of approximately 900 customers served each night during the peak season ordered Mildred's New England clam chowder.
 That clam chowder was the cream of the crop -- no pun, intended, given its heavy cream base.
 I have read a few times that JFK liked Mildred's clam chowder quite a bit!